Shinmera/definitions/README.md

 Adding new definition types is a matter of subclassing `definition`, using `define-definition-resolver` to handle the definition discovery, and adding methods to the relevant generic functions to provide the needed information.

 Typically your definition will be a `global-definition`, and thus be tied to a simple designator like a symbol that will find the definition in a global namespace.
-The `global-definition` provides default implementations for `symbol`, `name`, `package`, `type`, and `visibility`, removing much of the need for duplicating those methods.
+The `global-definition` provides default implementations for `symbol`, `name`, `package`, and `visibility`, removing much of the need for duplicating those methods.

     (defclass page (global-definition) ())

+    (define-simple-type-map page my-package:page)
     (define-simple-definition-resolver page my-package:find-page)
     (define-simple-object-lookup page my-package:find-page)
     (define-simple-documentation-lookup page my-package:page)